Take Action on the ACP

 Don’t let Dominion change the rules to fix its pipeline problems

 The proposed route for Dominion’s 600-mile Atlantic Coast Pipeline has been a mess from the beginning.
-It carves its way through family farms, steep mountain ridges, and public water supplies, and it is slated to cross the Appalachian Trail on U.S. Forest Service land, a move that federal judges say is not legal.
+It carves its way through family farms, steep mountain ridges, and public water supplies, and it is slated to cross the Appalachian Trail on U.S. Forest Service land, a move that federal judges have said is not legal.

 Rather than reconsider its poorly-planned project, Dominion is asking Congress to change laws to solve its own permitting problems.